aazaff/quantitativeFossils.R/README.md

 ````
 ##### cullMatrix( )
 ````
 # Cull a community matrix of depauperate samples and rare taxa.
+Written by S.M.
+Holland.

 # Parameter x is a community matrix, no default.
 # Parameter minOccurrences is the minimum number of occurrences for each taxon, default = 2
 # Parameter minDiversity is the minimum number of taxa within each sample, default=2